madhusudangowda308/Cloud-Technology-Assignment/README.md

+Cloud Technology for Business (B9MG119)

+This repo contains the Cloud Strategy and Sample Deployment of an organization called BOOKSHOW

+Repo Link:

 1. Primary Objective

 The primary objective of this project is to develop a comprehensive cloud strategy for BookShow, which is one of the leading online ticketing platforms.
 BookShow currently manages its IT infrastructure, including hardware, software, and on-site.
 Our strategy aims to transition from the current on-premises model to a cloud-based solution to enhance operational efficiency and overall business performance.
 To help drive this transformation, we will outline a detailed cloud strategy and a sample deployment plan.